CMSgov/beneficiary-fhir-data/docs/rfcs/0020-rotate-hash-peppers.md

 [Motivation]: #motivation
 BFD provides a FHIR (STU3, R4) patient search service in which a Peering Partner (PP) can lookup a patient using either a patient's Medicare Beneficiary ID (MBI) or the less used patient Health Insurance Claim Number (HICN).

 The current BFD patient search service is implemented as an HTTP GET which requires an identifier, such as a patient's MBI or HICN, to be obfuscated prior to being used within a URL GET parameter.
-To achieve this, a level of syncrhronicity must be maintained between a PP and BFD; in a nutshell, BFD shares a hashing algorithm, including seed value and iteration count, with PPs such that a PP can create/embed a hashed value in a URL, which can then be used by the BFD service to search for a match in the database.
-This symmetric key/algorthim sharing, if compromised, creates a potential attack vector for gaining access to a patient's PII/PHI data.
+To achieve this, a level of synchronicity must be maintained between a PP and BFD; in a nutshell, BFD shares a hashing algorithm, including seed value and iteration count, with PPs such that a PP can create/embed a hashed value in a URL, which can then be used by the BFD service to search for a match in the database.
+This symmetric key/algorithm sharing, if compromised, creates a potential attack vector for gaining access to a patient's PII/PHI data.

 This RFC then explores ways to preserve the patient search functionality in a manner that minimizes, or completely eliminates BFD services downtime, especially in a leaked key (algorithm) scenario.